patmorin/ods/c/README.md

 #### How to use the library

 The [include](include/) directory contains the headers you will need to include in your program.
 Detailed information on the functions and their arguments can be found in the header files.

-This library follows a general structure: `ods_[data structure]_[function]`.
-For example, the function to initialize an ArrayStack is `ods_arraystack_init`.
+This library follows a general structure: `[data structure]_[function]`.
+For example, the function to initialize an ArrayStack is `arraystack_init`.

 ##### Example